Integrated National Security Enforcement Teams

-Integrated National Security Enforcement Teams (INSET; Équipes intégrées de la sécurité nationale, EISN) are Canadian counter-terrorist, counter-foreign interference and counter-espionage security forces operating under the auspices of Public Safety Canada.
+Integrated National Security Enforcement Teams (INSET; Équipes intégrées de la sécurité nationale, EISN) are Canadian counterterrorist, counter-foreign interference, and counter-espionage units operating under the auspices of Public Safety Canada.
 These federal investigative teams were formed in 2002 in response to the September 11 attacks.

 Canadian provinces will have National Security Enforcement Sections (NSES) instead of an INSET in places that do not have a large city.